Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Malaria

-Malaria is only a concern for travel to the jungle areas and there is no official requirement for preventive treatment.
+Malaria is only a concern for travel to the jungle areas, and there is no official requirement for preventive treatment.
 In Peru, the lodges state that their guides and staff do not take anti-malarial medication and that there are no recorded cases of malaria in their areas.
 Therefore, they do not advise treatment.
 However, the lodges in Ecuador do.
-Again, consult your physician or a specialist in tropical medicine for definitive advice.
+Again, consult with your physician or a specialist in tropical medicine for definitive advice.

 Further health information